th-rtyf-re/kthpq/README.md

 ### On Overleaf

-Use the [Overleaf template](does not exist yet) or copy the file `beamertemplatekthpq.sty` and the folder `kthpq-files` to your project.
+Use the [Overleaf template](does not exist yet) or copy this repository to your project.

 ### On your computer

-Put this repository somewhere accessible by TeX (the simplest is to put the files in your working directory)
+Put this repository somewhere accessible by TeX (the simplest is to put the files in your working directory).

 ### In both cases

-Add `\usetheme{kthpq}` to your preamble, probably towards the end.
+Your preamble should look something like this:

+    \documentclass[17pt, t, lualatex]{beamer}

+    ...

+    \usetheme[...]{kthpq}

+    \begin{document}

+Regarding the document class options:
+- `17pt` and `14pt` look pretty good, but the template is designed for 17pt and the given slide size (254 x 143mm).
+- `t` aligns slides to the top, which is closer to the PowerPoint template provided by KTH.
+- `lualatex` is used when using `kthpq` with the `LuaLaTeX` engine, see options below.

 There are two options you can add when loading the theme:
 - `engine=lualatex` or `engine=latex`.
 The default and recommended engine for compiling with `kthpq` is `lualatex`, which is the only way to get the recommended fonts Figtree and Georgia.
 The option `latex` should be faster, but uses Helvetica and Bitstream Charter.
-- `mathshape=sf` or `rm`.
+- `mathshape=sf` or `mathshape=rm`.
 This determines the shape used for math.
   The default is `sf`, sans-serif, and `rm` corresponds to serif.